jason-napolitano/framework-factory/README.md

       - Provider caching
       - Facade support
  - **Fully tested codebase:** The codebase is fully tested  using the [Pest PHP](https://pestphp.com/) testing framework.
 You can see all tests by going [here](https://github.com/Framework-Factory/core/tree/main/tests).

+### Documentation
+> The documentation can be accessed in one of two ways.
+All documentation is provided in a [separate repository](https://github.com/Framework-Factory/docs),
+> and is written in Markdown format.
+The other way to view the documentation is by visiting the [wiki](https://github.com/Framework-Factory/core/wiki) pages.